 Since there are few pictures of Etowah, we rely on records of past residents.
-The town is described by J.W.
-Joseph as having a boardinghouse and twelve dwelling houses.
+J.W.
+Joseph described the town as having a boardinghouse and twelve dwelling houses.
 There were two hundred acres of farmland and four acres of vineyards.
 There were private log homes.

 The private residence for the owners, Stroup and Cooper, were located up the river at a distance from the mills, to get away from the noise of machinery.

 Cooper’s furnace worked forty-five weeks a year and produced up to thirty tons of pig iron each week.
 The price of iron at the time was brought up to twenty-five dollars per ton.
 In modern terms, Etowah Mining Company would have grossed about $21,000 per week.
 Once one of the busiest places in the entire South, Etowah grew into an industrial town with hundreds of workers and included slave labor.